jbee/lusid/README.md

 > Both the secret and original values must stay "unknown" to maintain information hiding.

 This is not a typical "encryption" library.
-Meaning the algorithm is easily reversible.
+Meaning, the algorithm is easily reversible.
 The information is hidden and disclosed using a simple XOR with a 64 bit secret.
 This might appear awfully simplistic, however, as long as an attacker does not know the secret or any original value together with its corresponding